andrewjgray-au/PrinterToPDF/README.md

 Ensure you copy BOTH dir.c and PrinterConvert.c to your working directory

+<b>MACOS</b>
+Alternatively, you will need SDL and libHARU installed on macOS.

+Using brew, these can be installed by running:
+<code>brew install libharu
+brew install sdl2</code>

 <b>COMPILING</b>
 On some versions of Linux, you will need to change the reference in line 8 to read: